FDelpoggio/december-labs-automaiton/README.md

 #### Fourth part - Get in touch popup

-This test checks that the popup is shown by clicking the get in touch button, and if we click the send button without filling in the required fields, they have a red border.
+This test checks that the popup is shown by clicking the get in touch button, and if we click the send button without filling in the required fields, these have a red border.
 Then, if we fill the fields, they won't have a red border.